haakonsh/NEC_IR_Decoder/README.rst

 ********
 This application will capture NEC IR Encoded frames on MISO_PIN using the nRF52840's SPIM0 peripheral.

-The following logical analyzer capture (using a Saleae Logic PRO 8 with the NEC Decoder extension) shows how the target nRF52840's SPIM starts a transfer after detecting a start frame condition (logic high pulse of at least 7.5ms on MISO_PIN), synchronized to the rising flank of the first information symbol.
+The following logical analyzer capture (using a Saleae Logic PRO 8 with the NEC Decoder extension) shows the target nRF52840's SPIM starting an SPIM transfer after detecting an NEC IR Start Frame condition (logic high pulse of at least 7.5ms on MISO_PIN), synchronized to the rising flank of the first information symbol.

 The target nRF52840 also outputs an SCK signal that is used as a trigger source for the logical analyzer capture.